ingrammicro/concerto/README.md

-Flexiant Concerto Command Line Interface allows you to interact with Concerto features, and build your own scripts calling Concerto's API.
+Ingram Micro Concerto Command Line Interface allows you to interact with Concerto features, and build your own scripts calling Concerto's API.

 If you are already using Concerto CLI, and only want to obtain the latest version, download Concerto CLI for:
 - [Linux][cli_linux]
 - [OSX][cli_darwin]
 - [Windows][cli_windows]

 If you want to build the CLI using the source code, please, take into account that the master branch is used for development, it is unstable and might be broken.
-Download stable tagged versions to use Flexiant Concerto CLI.
+Download stable tagged versions to use Ingram Micro Concerto CLI.

 # Table of Contents